 Prestige is both a research and an intervention project financed by the BALANSE Program, Research Council of Norway, and UiT The Arctic University of Norway.
 The project has a twofold goal: (1) advance knowledge on gendered quality assessments and implicit biases by uncovering how they impact career opportunities and the distribution of power and resources in research; (2) promote research-based organizational changes at the UiT by creating mechanisms for fostering gender balance in top positions.

 UiT The Arctic University of Norway has the highest share of women in academic top positions among the comprehensive universities in the country.
-After decades of research and systematic measures for improving gender balance in the organisation, UiT has increased the share of women in professor positions from 9% in 2000 to almost 40% in 2020.
+After decades of research and systematic measures for improving gender balance in the organisation, UiT has increased the share of women in professor positions from 9% in 2000 to over 40% in 2023.
 As of June 2020, women lead 43% of the research groups at UiT (85/196).